loadbalancerorg/lbfeedback/README.md

 - Either untar the binary to a suitable location in your PATH (e.g. `/usr/bin`) or run directly from a local directory (you will need to prefix the commands below with `./` if so).
 - The binary has two "personalities"; if run with the command `lbfeedback run-agent` (as `sudo`) this will start the agent itself.
 This can be used either for testing the agent interactively or as the appropriate shell command to place in a startup script (e.g. an init or Upstart service, or a cron job).
 The user will not have to do this manually as Andy's install script (via a link from the Portal) will create the appropriate startup service.
 Note that all actions are sent to the Agent via its API to be performed and all configuration changes are automatically saved by the background Agent instance to its JSON configuration file.
 - When run with any other command this launches the binary into the CLI client personality which allows it to send API commands to the running Agent.
 The Agent instance itself running in the background is responsible for updating the JSON configuration file and the CLI mode of the binary merely acts as an API client.
 The API key is fetched from the configuration file located at `/opt/lbfeedback/agent-config.json` to give the CLI personality of the binary the necessary credentials to access the agent API.
 The CLI Client personality does not require `sudo` privileges, whereas the Agent service mode does.
-- For initial MVP testing, perform the initial steps below to validate basic functionality:
+## Initial MVP testing instructions

+### Linux x86_64

 - First, please ensure any old JSON configuration files from previous Feedback Agent testing are removed from the configuration directory:<br/>
 `rm -Rvf /opt/lbfeedback`
 - Open a new console window and launch the Agent background service in the foreground to view the console events in real time, which are also sent to the log file:<br/>
 `sudo lbfeedback run-agent`
-  - Verify that you are testing the correct version of the Feedback Agent binary, which at the time of writing is `5.3.1-beta`.
+- Verify that you are testing the correct version of the Feedback Agent binary, which at the time of writing is `5.3.2-beta`.
 This is printed in the masthead shown on application launch as well as the log message printed on startup.
 - Verify from the console that the agent initialises with default parameters consisting of the following and writes a new configuration file:
   - A single CPU mode System Monitor named "cpu".
-    - An single TCP mode Responder listening on all IPs on port 3333 named "default", with a single monitor source of the "cpu" default monitor.
+  - A single TCP mode Responder listening on all IPs on port 3333 named "default", with a single monitor source of the "cpu" default monitor.
   - An HTTP mode API Responder listening on 127.0.0.1 on port 3334.
 - Open a separate terminal window for testing the agent behaviour.
 - Use Telnet to verify that the TCP mode responder is providing feedback followed by a line break and TCP FIN (not `nc` as it seems to stay attached to stdin and doesn't indicate the TCP FIN) as follows:<br/>
 `telnet 127.0.0.1 3333`
 - Run the following commands to verify basic CLI Client functionality:
   - Show the basic help documentation provided by the Agent (this gives an idea of the commands):<br/>
   `lbfeedback help`<br/>
   - Get the running configuration state of the agent:<br/>
   `lbfeedback get config`
   - Create a new RAM type System Monitor with default settings named "ram":<br/>
   `lbfeedback add monitor -name ram -metric-type ram`
   - Add this new monitor as a source to the existing Responder named "default":<br/>
   `lbfeedback add source -name default -monitor ram`
   - Change the significance of the RAM monitor within the Responder from 1.0 to 0.5 resulting in its relative significances being recalculated:<br/>
   `lbfeedback edit source -name default -monitor ram -significance 0.5`<br/>
   The total of all significance values should now be reported in the log as 1.50 with a resulting relative significance of 0.67 for the CPU monitor and 0.33 for the RAM monitor, as follows:<br/>
 ~~~
 INFO[2024-11-05 12:29:47] Responder 'default' : calculating relative significances, total 1.50.
 INFO[2024-11-05 12:29:47] Responder 'default: name 'cpu', type 'cpu': 1.00 -> relative 0.67.